kuzinmv/osmpie-doc/en/examples/examples.md

 ## Bakery Gallery

-Here we will collect various examples of corrected intersections, simple and complex, broken and perfected.
+Various examples of corrected intersections, simple and complex, broken and perfected are collected here.

 | Simple Intersection, 2 left turn lanes | An impressive part of Omsk city center |
 | :---------------- | :------ |